Conner Byestewa Jr. Award

 Go to the Conner Byestewa Jr. Page to read his biography.

-The 2023 Tribal EPA Region 9 Conference Committee is pleased to announce that we have selected three awardees for this year’s Conner Byestewa Jr. Environmental Award.
+The 2024 Tribal EPA Region 9 Conference Committee is pleased to announce that we have selected three awardees for this year’s Conner Byestewa Jr. Environmental Award.
 All three of the awardees are being recognized for honoring Conner Byestewa Jr.’s legacy through their commitment to Tribal environmental protection.
-Congratulations to Brenda Pusher-Begay (White Mountain Apache Tribe), Rob Roy (La Jolla Band of Luiseno Indians), and Annette George (Duckwater Shoshone Tribe).
+Congratulations to Brian Davidson (Inter Tribal Council of Arizona), Heidi Brow (Pala Band of Mission Indians), and Dallas Smales (South Fork Band of Te-Moak Tribe of Western Shoshone).

 About